-Methods for Adding a Field to an Existing License 7/1/2013-6/30/2014
+Methods for Adding a Field to an Existing License 7/1/2014-6/30/2015

 Method to Add Fields

-A (Preparation Program) 18
+A (Preparation Program) 38

-B (Coursework and Experience) 16
+B (Coursework and Experience) 17

-C (Test and Experience) 81
+C (Test and Experience) 94

-D (National Board Certification) 1
+D (National Board Certification) 13

-E (Advanced License) 1
+E (Advanced License) 8

-Cases for License Denial and License Discipline
+Cases for License Discipline and Appeals

 The Board heard two professional fitness cases in the past year and had no appeals.
+Currently, three cases are pending a hearing in October 2015.